david-mccullars/dijkstra_fast/README.md

 ## Description

-[Dijkstra](https://en.wikipedia.org/wiki/Dijkstra's_algorithm) is a commonly used algorithm for finding the shortest path through a graph or network.
+[Dijkstra](https://en.wikipedia.org/wiki/Dijkstra's_algorithm) is a commonly used algorithm for finding the shortest path/distance between two items in an interconnected collection of items (such as a graph or network).

 ## Features

-* Native implementation of Dijkstra's algorithm intended for use on large, sparse graphs for which an array of arrays is inefficient.
+* Native implementation of Dijkstra's algorithm intended for use on large, typically sparse graphs.
+* Allows for calculating shortest distance without requiring all nodes/edges to be produced.
+(In many applications doing this can be more expensive than Dijkstra's algorithm itself - or even impractical.)
+* Can be used in one of three ways:
+  * __Method 1__: Use an instance of `DijkstraFast::Graph` by adding edges to
+  it.
+  * __Method 2__: Add `shortest_path` and `shortest_distance` methods to an
+  existing class by including the `DijkstraFast::ShortestPath` module.
+  * __Method 3__: Call `DijkstraFast::ShortestPath.shortest_path` or
+  `DijkstraFast::ShortestPath.shortest_distance` directly when the `source` and `dest` objects know how to find "connected" items via some method.

 ## Installation